Elon Musk Sides With Trump On Trade With China, Citing 25 Percent Import Duty On American Cars - Slashdot

 Thanks to the NHTSA, that shouldn't be problem (Score:3)

-Re:Thanks to the NHTSA, that shouldn't be problem (Score:4, Informative)
+Re:Thanks to the NHTSA, that shouldn't be problem (Score:5, Informative)

 Re: (Score:2)